mkbr01/azure-database-migration331/README.md

 ## Project Introduction

-In this project, a cloud-based database system will be architectured and implemented on Microsoft Azure, showcasing hands-on expertise in cloud engineering.
-An on-premise database will be migrated to Azure SQL Database, utilizing various Azure services and tools.
+In this project, a cloud-based database system is architected and implemented on Microsoft Azure, showcasing hands-on expertise in cloud engineering.
+An on-premise database is migrated to Azure SQL Database, utilizing various Azure services and tools.

 ## Objectives